-1) Water Leaks
+1. Water Leaks

 A leak can cause rust or corrosion to form and eventually inflict severe damage.
-You might see water on the floor, but it could remain hidden inside of the boiler; rust will eventually reveal its presence.
-Leaks can have many harmful effects, including pressure fluctuations, higher fuel consumption and overheating.
-The relief valve could rust and become inoperable.
-This creates a significant safety hazard.
+You might see water on the floor, but it could also remain hidden inside of the boiler, avoiding detection until rust eventually reveals its presence.

-If the boiler shuts down and refuses to run, it might have a clogged filter or blocked air supply.
-Boilers can fail and pose a serious danger when they lack sufficient air.
+If the boiler shuts down and refuses to run, it might indicate a clogged filter or blocked air supply.
+Boilers can fail — and pose a serious danger — when they lack sufficient air.

 3) Inadequate Output

 When a commercial boiler continues to work but stops generating enough hot water or heat, it may need cleaning or repair.
 Scale deposits have the potential to decrease efficiency to the point that a system’s capacity declines.

 4) Strange Noises

 However, certain noises may signify major problems.
 Popping might occur if iron or sediment has accumulated in the hot water tank.
 Pumps sometimes make buzzing or whining sounds when they need service.

 5) Rising Expense

 Has the fuel bill increased substantially without any changes in temperature or demand?
 If so, prompt service could cut energy costs and reduce the likelihood of system failure.

 6) Metallic Odor

 Boilers sometimes produce a potent metallic smell when fuel leaks occur.
 It’s important to address the problem before the equipment catches fire or causes severe environmental pollution.
-This odor may indicate that the system is leaking carbon monoxide.
+This odor may also indicate that the system is leaking carbon monoxide.

 7) Carbon Monoxide

-A carbon monoxide detector will sound its alarm if the boiler releases significant amounts of this invisible, odorless gas.
-Staff members may suffer from nausea, vomiting, headaches or dizziness.
-Be sure to request that a professional check all gas and oil equipment as soon as possible.
+If you suspect your boiler is releasing carbon monoxide, be sure to have a professional check all gas and oil equipment as soon as possible.
 Various problems can cause a boiler to release CO indoors.
 For example, it might not have enough air to function properly.

-Even when you haven’t noticed any warning signs, it’s best to schedule a boiler inspection if a technician hasn’t examined this equipment during the past 12 months.
+Even when you haven’t noticed any warning signs that your boiler needs a repair, it’s best to schedule a boiler inspection if a technician hasn’t examined your equipment during the past 12 months.